jraguDataGuy/MechaCar_Statistical_Analysis/README.md

 - In lot 3, we evalue that the mean is not statistically similar to the 1500 evaluation.
 Given the wide standard deviation we saw above, this shouuld not be a bit surprise.
 The .04168 is below th ecommon significance level of .05.

 ## Study Design: MechaCar vs Competition
+Consumers are what drive our business.
+In order to maximize our profits, we will need to make sure we stand out against our competition.
+I would preferably want to run data on consumer preferences first to get information on what drives their buying decisions.
+For the sake of this exercise, let's assume fuel economy is the number 1 factor in choosing a vehicle.
+We can easily evaluate our vehicles vs the competition.
+**Null and Alternative Hypothesis**
+Our null hypothesis would be that MechaCar fuel economy is better than our competition.
+The alternate would prove our competition is superior
+**Testing**
+To prove this, I would use a t-test in which we subgroup cars by their maker.
+We would then take the mean of our fuel economy data and assume it to be the mean of the other car companies to compare.
+For each company in which we reject our null, we will know a consumer is potentially more likely to select that vehicle
+**Data Needs**
+We will need data of fuel economy for cars split out by maker.